Keekay-OD/Pushover-Desktop-App/README.md

-# Pushover Messenger 📬
+# Pushover Messenger Desktop APp 📬

 ## Overview

-Pushover Messenger is a desktop application that allows you to send notifications easily through the Pushover API.
+Pushover Messenger desktop is a desktop application that allows you to send notifications easily through the Pushover API.
 With a simple, intuitive Tkinter-based interface, you can quickly send messages, manage settings, and keep track of your message history.

 ![App Screenshot](screenshot.png)